 I sat in the garden and watched the familiar shapes of my friends and my wife flit back and forth past the window.
 I felt comfortingly close to them and also very distant.
 The effort of even the simplest conversational ploy seemed beyond me.
 Above me, the stars twinkled in a black, moonless and cloudless sky.

 Five minutes later I was back inside, the moment forgotten.

 Penny went to bed slightly before me.
-When I got upstairs – we were at the very top of the house – the room was dark.
+When I got upstairs – we were at the top of the house – the room was dark.
 Throwing my clothes onto a chair next to the window I stumbled into bed.
-As I dropped off to sleep I sensed a heaviness in my head that was, I was certain, due to something other than the wine.
+As I dropped off to sleep I sensed a heaviness in my head that was, I was certain, due to something other than wine.

 It took me a few moments to realise that, though it should have been dark, it was not.
 My watch told me it was just gone three o’clock.
 Feeling clear-headed and alert, I got quietly out of bed and pulled back the curtains.

 Our room looked over the rear of the house.
 The lawn, the fence, the copse and the fields beyond were all flooded in a pale, lambent light that must have been the moon: but there was no moon to be seen, just as there had been no moon earlier.
 The lawn was not the dull green that moonlight normally reveals but gun-metal grey.
 This must be hoar-frost.
 I looked across the valley.
 Hills rose on every side, obviously creating a cold micro-climate.
 The yellow outhouse with its ornate tower was recognisable but only barely distinguishable from the structures on either side of it.
 Aside from its faintly lemony tinge and some similar hues on the edges of some of the moon shadows cast by the house and the trees, all the colour had been bleached from the landscape.

 For several seconds everything was still.
 Then I saw the man.